clade/PyDAQmx/doc/index.rst

 The :doc:`usage` gives you some example on how to use :mod:`PyDAQmx`.

-The part :doc:`installation` describe the installation and configuration of :mod:`PyDAQmx`
+The part :doc:`installation` describes the installation and configuration of :mod:`PyDAQmx`.

+The part :doc:`callback` gives code examples to use callback functions.

+Examples are available of the GitHub `repositery <https://github.com/clade/PyDAQmx>`_.

 Contact
 =======